Barbara Greenspan Shaiman, M.Ed.

-Throughout her career, noted educator, businesswoman and social entrepreneur, Barbara Shaiman, has used her skills and ability to empower others to create social change.
+Noted educator, businesswoman and social entrepreneur, Barbara has used her skills and ability to empower others to create social change.

-In 1995, she founded Champions of Caring (www.championsofcaring.org) a non-profit organization that has empowered over 10,000 youth in Philadelphia and South Africa to become leaders in public service and active, engaged citizens.
-She has created programs that have inspired and motivated young people with the skills to create service projects to address local and global issues and create cultures of caring within their own schools and communities.
+In 1995, she founded Champions of Caring, a non-profit organization that has empowered more than 10,000 youth in Philadelphia and South Africa to become leaders in service and active, engaged citizens.

-As the daughter of Holocaust survivors, Barbara knows the importance – and the accompanying sense of responsibility – that comes with legacy.
-Her mother was incarcerated at Auschwitz and is the sole survivor of a family of sixty-five people, and her father worked for Oskar Schindler, on whose story Steven Spielberg’s film Schindler’s List was based.
-This family legacy, coupled with her personal and professional experience and work with Champions of Caring, have motivated Barbara to help others to live their legacies by giving back to their communities.
+The daughter of Holocaust survivors, Barbara’s mother was incarcerated in the Auschwitz Concentration Camp and is the sole survivor of a family of 65 people.
+Her father worked for Oskar Schindler, on whose story Steven Spielberg’s film Schindler’s List was based.
+This family legacy, coupled with her professional experience and work with Champions of Caring, have motivated Barbara to help others to live their legacies.

-Through speeches, workshops and consulting, she shares her highly effective and replicable ten-step approach to provide participants with the necessary tools to create social change in an informed and creative way.
-From corporate team-building and community outreach to organizational culture-changing, public and private high-school classrooms to university seminars, faith-based programs to community women’s and men’s groups, she has presented this message to audiences of all ages and backgrounds, locally, nationally and internationally.
-Changing the world, one person at a time.
+Through speeches, workshops and consulting, she shares her highly effective and replicable 10-step approach to provide participants with the necessary tools to create social change in an informed and creative way.